fyliu/docker-mkdocs/docs/usage.md

     ``` bash
     docker-compose -f docker-compose.mkdocs.yml run mkdocs \ # (1)!
-    poetry export -f requirements.txt --without-hashes > requirements.txt # (2)!
+    poetry export -f requirements.txt --without-hashes --with docs > requirements.txt # (2)!
     ```

-    1. This is also contained in a script `export_requirements.sh` in the scripts directory of this project.
+    1. A very similar command is also contained in a script `export_requirements.sh` in the `scripts/` directory of this project.
-    2. Export in requirements.txt format, to requirements.txt.
+    2. Export dependencies, including the docs group, in requirements.txt format, to requirements.txt.

 1. Build and run the docker image with the new plugin